 - They’ve re-used materials as much as possible

 - A raised platform under the roosting bar.
 ‘Catches’ poop where the chickens poop the most, making cleanup much easier

-- Large windows positioned to maximize the sun with openings covered in wire.
+- Large windows are positioned to maximize the sun with openings covered in wire.
 Provides natural warmth and all-important ventilation while keeping chickens safe.

 - Nesting boxes with easy inside access to get everything done from one place

 This Californian couple built a unique chicken coop using naturally durable cedar for the structure and clear panels and mesh in the walls to give it a light and airy greenhouse look.